 The SEC Advertising (Rule 206(4)-1) and Solicitation (Rule 206(4)-3) Rules were defined in the Investment Advisers Act of 1940.
 They establish firm guidelines, but at the same time, these rules have not been substantially updated in nearly 60 years!
 Given the age of the rules, they refer only to print, radio, and television advertising, and they remain silent on new forms of media and advertising.

-Second, the prohibition of anything that could be constituted as a testimonial or endorsement would be substantially relaxed.
+- Relaxing Endorsement Rules.
+The prohibition of anything that could be constituted as a testimonial or endorsement would be substantially lessened.
 These forms of advertising would be permitted as long as the adviser discloses whether the person giving the testimonial or endorsement is a client and whether compensation has been provided by or on behalf of the adviser.
 Rather than a blanket limitation, this proposed amendment lays out a set of general principles ([See callout box below]) for prohibited advertising practices that could intentionally mislead or misrepresent.

 These changes are generally anticipated by the industry.
 However, a principles-based approach does raise the prospect of questions for how a negligent violation of those principles is determined.
 The principles are qualitative and subjective.